Exams & Mitigating Circumstances

 Once you are granted access you then can fill the mitigation form by clicking on Mitigation Application Form on your left frame and then "New".
 Make sure that you attach on the Coursework Mitigation Request Form all evidences you have gathered for your claim.
 If you have already missed the coursework deadline, you can still submit a Coursework Mitigation Request Form within 10 working days from that deadline.

-If you are an undergraduate student and you have mitigating circumstances that extend beyond a single 20% weighted coursework, like, for example, if you believe that your performance in an examination was affected, these will need to be considered under the College procedure for mitigating circumstances.
+If you are a postgraduate student and you have mitigating circumstances that extend beyond a single 20% weighted coursework, like, for example, if you believe that your performance in an examination was affected, these will need to be considered under the College procedure for mitigating circumstances.
 Please complete the Mitigating Circumstances Request Form and fill the form in this page.
 Forms are available from the Examinations and Assessment page, under the mitigating circumstances tab.

 For both extension requests and mitigating circumstances requests, you should still submit the coursework you have completed by the deadline, even if this is incomplete.
 There is no guarantee that your claim will be accepted.

 You can find further information on the mitigation procedure in Mitigation Circumstances